Create Coping Skills Champions

 In the middle of a melt down is no time to figure out coping skills.

 In this course you’ll learn how to teach kids coping skills.
 The course presents ideas for exploring what coping skills kids already have and ways to figure out ones they can try.
 You’ll also learn ways to encourage kids to use these skills when they are needed.

 To make teaching coping skills to kids easy to implement in a school or an office setting, there’s a 10 week individual/small group outline PDF with the necessary printables that you need to get started, including communication notes to parents.
 This would be perfect for elementary school aged kids.

 Janine Halloran is the Founder of Coping Skills for Kids (part of Encourage Play, LLC) where she provides products for parents to help their kids cope with stressful situations in healthy ways.
-She is a Licensed Mental Health Counselor and has been working with children, adolescents and their families for over 15 years.
+She is a Licensed Mental Health Counselor and has been working with children, adolescents and their families for 20 years.

 Janine lives in Massachusetts with her husband and their two children.
-When Janine isn’t working, you can find her in her garden or doing an arts and crafts project.
-She has a weakness for a good glass of wine, Nutella and British TV mysteries.
+When Janine isn’t working, you can find her in her garden, doing an arts and crafts project, or playing Animal Crossing.
+She has a weakness for a good glass of wine, Nutella and British mysteries.

 StartLesson 1 - Welcome to the Coping Skills Champions course (11:00)

 StartLesson 2 - How to introduce Coping Skills to Kids (16:12)